 2. Get your ENG1 Medical Certificate

-It’s really important you get this done and ideally quite early on in your new career journey.
-For example it’s not uncommon for men to not be aware they are colour blind, and only find out after the ENG1 Medical.
-Being colour bling means you will not pass the ENG1 medical examination and unfortunately you will not be able to work on a yacht.
+It’s really important you get this done, and ideally quite early on in your new career journey.
+For example, it’s not uncommon for men to not be aware they are colour blind, and only find out after the ENG1 Medical.
+Being colour blind means you will not pass the ENG1 medical examination and unfortunately you will not be able to work on a yacht.

 3. Yacht Stewardess or Deckhand Training Course